WindowsCommandPrompt/lualib2024/README.md

+# Type safety, type assignment and a better inheritance experience

 The purpose of the 'AssignClassName' function is to provide extensibility to lua tables, aid type checking at a later date.

 ## Usage